Cloud strategies are getting some heat.

 Automation, artificial intelligence (AI), and API-based tools can make this significantly easier.
 AI can spot anomalies, predict trends in your capacity requirements, and anticipate waste before it makes its way to the balance sheet.
 Pure1®, our AI-based monitoring platform, can detect trends that indicate when you need more or less storage capacity and alerts us to issues before they occur.

-A big allure of the multicloud model is avoiding lock-in, but it turns out there are still trade-offs.
+A big allure of the cloud model is augmenting performance and tapping into advanced services you don’t have on-prem, but it turns out there are still trade-offs.
 Mainly, where and how you choose to store your data can lead to compromises that diminish your multicloud ROI.
 Ironically, better on-premises storage can be a great place to start.

 Why?
-Cloud vendor lock-in and silos can come back into play at the data layer.
-Add in platform-specific APIs and a diverse multicloud environment can quickly resemble the legacy environment you came from.
+Cloud silos can come back into play at the data layer.
+Add in platform-specific APIs and a diverse cloud environment can quickly resemble the legacy environment you came from.
 Storing duplicate data sets on multiple clouds sounds like a solution but can lead to compliance and governance complexities you don’t want.

-Here’s where designing an infrastructure for seamless multicloud mobility is critical.
-A solution like Pure as-a-Service helps organizations reduce data gravity in the cloud with a single pane of glass between providers, both on premises and the cloud.
+Here’s where designing a cloud operating model for seamless data mobility is critical.
+A solution like Evergreen//One helps organizations reduce data gravity in the cloud with a single pane of glass between providers, both on premises and in the cloud.
 It can also remove the often cost-prohibitive task of moving data between clouds.

 Consolidate Data’s Center of Gravity

-If you do look at multicloud adoption as a journey, getting your data in order should be the first stop.
+If you do look at cloud adoption as a journey, getting your data in order should be the first step.
 And Pure is here to help.

 Learn more about how Pure can help you conquer the cloud divide.